hng011/grouping-app/README.md

 # Grouping App 👨‍👩‍👧‍👦
 This app allows you to organize things into groups.
-It only takes the total number of objects and it'll return groups with members based on the number of object

 # How to use?
 1. Go to my replit: [grouping-application](https://replit.com/@hng011/GroupingApp?v=1)